H3xFiles/Code4Humanity-deprecate-/README.md

 # Code4Humanity
 This repository want to be a collaborative section, and it is dedicated to a project I had in mind for few years now.
 Code4Humanity is creating software using crowdsource intelligence from most coders as possible to build a an opensoftware that benefit the entire humanity worldwide.
+The frirst project I am very keen on is [Links](https://github.com/H3xHunter/Code4Humanity/blob/master/Links.md)

 # Which is the reason to do that?
 The first thing someone approaching this project would ask is what make you different from all the others?